We offer an easy way for our members to support our local organizations that give back to our communities through our Operation Round Up program.

 For more information on Operation Round Up, click here.

 The MEA Scholarship is designed to encourage individuals who are first-time college students, returning students, students participating in a vocational program, or students pursuing professional development that leads to a degree or certification.
-For 2023, eight scholarships will be awarded totaling $25,000.
-Applicants must be active members of MEA or a dependent of an active MEA member.
-MEA Scholarship Committee members or their dependents may not apply.
+In 2025, MEA's Board of Directors approved $35,000 in scholarships to be awarded.

 Information about MEA Scholarships